damianpereira86/api-automation-training/framework/README.md

     Make sure to replace `api_base_url`, `username`, and `password` with the actual values you wish to use for testing.
 The `BASEURL` should point to the base URL of the API you are testing. `USER` and `PASSWORD` are used for scenarios where authentication is required.

-**Note:** The values provided in the `example.env` file correspond to the [Restful-booker](https://restful-booker.herokuapp.com/apidoc/index.html) API used for demonstration purposes in this framework, which is a test API.
-I did it to make it frictionless to run the example tests.
-However, it is crucial to **never** commit these values or your personal environment variables to version control in a real project, as it can expose sensitive information.
+**Note:** it is crucial to **never** commit the values from the .env file or your personal environment variables to version control in a real project, as it can expose sensitive information.

 ### VS Code Extensions